top of page

 Treatment

-• Therapy: many people benefit from psychotherapy—also called therapy or counseling.
+• Therapy: many people benefit from therapy or counseling.
 Click on our "counseling" tab to learn more!

 • Medication: many people with depression or anxiety find that taking prescribed medications can help improve their mood and coping skills.
-Talk to your doctor or a psychiatrist about whether they are right for you.
+We encourage you to your doctor or a psychiatrist about whether they are right for you.

 Anchor 3